-- Barbie in Toy Story 3 does this.
-Considering that she's a Barbie Doll, it's a weird moment in the film.
-Ken does the same in the follow-up short Hawaiian Vacation.
+- Barbie in Toy Story 3... and Ken in the follow-up short Hawaiian Vacation.

 - Parodied in Chicken Little, right before the title character leaves to go stop aliens from destroying the town; he grabs his friend Abby, the Ugly Duckling, delivers a rapid-fire confession of his love for her, and kisses her.
 Her foot pop is immediate and rather funny.